 And if you’re hoping to hop on Google and find a free background check company, be careful.
 While some companies advertise themselves as free in the beginning, many have hidden fees that must be paid to receive in-depth information and copies of the report you need.

-Why iprospectcheck is Your Colorado Background Check Partner
+iprospectcheck: Your Colorado Background Check Partner of Choice

 Running an employment background check in Colorado will help you feel confident you’re hiring the right person for the job.
 And while you’ll want to ensure you follow all the policies regarding appropriate use of the information you find, background checks are an essential step in the hiring process.